Please direct questions relating to the Company’s Environmental Policy to Gazprom’s Press Service.

 Gazprom consistently enhances the energy efficiency of its operations, inter alia, through a wider use of advanced technologies and equipment, thereby reducing costs and mitigating environmental impacts.

-The overall coordination of the Company’s energy saving activities is carried out by the Coordinating Committee for Environmental Protection and Energy Efficiency.
+The overall coordination of the Company’s energy saving activities is carried out by the Coordinating Committee for Rational Use of Natural Resources.